Rogel Cancer Center Innovation Program

 The Rogel Cancer Center Innovation Program is an educational initiative designed to help faculty, clinicians, and research scientists develop novel therapeutics and successfully build a business case for their research to secure commercialization resources, including non-traditional funding.

-The program consists of a project-based course and a webinar series featuring case study lectures from experts in the field.
+The program consists of a webinar series featuring case study lectures from experts in the field, as well as a project-based course.
 The course will conclude with a finale pitch event in which project teams will compete for project funding.

 The Rogel Cancer Center Innovation Program is a collaborative initiative with leadership and support from Innovation Partnerships and Michigan Drug Discovery.